Dee-McG/ChatToTheMat/README.md

 * Name
 * Location
 * Bio
+* Img Url (For premium users only)

 These fields are optional if the user wants to update them.
 Once updated they will display to other users who view their profile.
 If the user is logged in and it is their own profile (accessed via the profile tab), a form will be displayed to allow the user to update their profile.
 There will also be a button displayed to allow the user to delete their profile.
 This deletion will be permanent so a warning must be displayed to the user that allows them to either cancel or delete the account.

-Users can view ther users profiles by clicking the users name on the chat room application.
-They should not have access to update or delete that users profile.
+Users can view another users profiles by clicking the users name on the chat room application.
+They can view their own by either clicking the profile navigation or clicking their name directly from a chat room.
+Users should not have access to update or delete that users profile.

 User Story: